How to create a profitable app

 2. outsource the solution to someone else;

-3. take proactive steps, create the solution, turn it into a product and offer it to people who are also solving their problems.
+3. create the solution, turn it into a product and offer it to people who wants to outcourse the solution to someone else — you.

 With this attitude, ideas will come to you all the time on a daily basis.
 If not, try these general ideas below.